Here are the best board games and educational games that you can play at home with your 2-year-old!

 1. Roll and Play Game

-We have had this game since my son was 18 months old, and it remains a family favorite today (he is now 5!).
+We have had the Roll and Play game since my son was 18 months old, and it remains a family favorite today (he is now 5!).
 The Roll and Play is hands down the best game you should have for your 2-year-old.

 The rules are simple: You roll the big plush cube, select a card with the matching color, and follow the instructions on the card.
 There are 48 cards with 6 different categories and each one is a fun activity, such as “roar like a lion” or “find something green.”

-The game teaches children emotions, counting, body parts, color, animal sounds, and actions.
+The Roll and Play game teaches children emotions, counting, body parts, color, animal sounds, and actions.
 It’s the perfect game for a fidgety 2-year-old who has tons of energy because the activities will get everyone up and moving.

 My children always have a blast playing this, and they can play it over and over again.
 It’s no surprise that the Roll and Play has won several awards, including an Oppenheim Platinum Award and the Play Advances Language Award.